mrocklin/blog/_posts/work/2014-05-01-Fast-Data-Structures.md

 {% endhighlight %}

 This simple operation tests grouping reductions on non-numerical data.
-This represents an emerging class of problems that doesn't fit into our numerical intuition on performance.
+This represents an emerging class of problems that doesn't fit our performance intuition from our history with numerics.

-We compare the following equivalent implementations
+We compare the naive `frequencies` function against the following equivalent implementations

-*   Our naive Python implementation of `frequencies`
 *   The standard library's `collections.Counter`
 *   PyToolz' benchmarked and tuned `frequencies` operation
 *   Pandas' `Series.value_counts` method